JohannaDelta/WpressWebsite/README.md

 # WpressWebsite

+This Website was developed in Wordpress.
-Access the file from --> https://shorturl.at/ouxGO
+Please, access and download the file from --> https://shorturl.at/ouxGO